-Deaf-blind Guide Dog Program | Leader Dogs For The Blind
+Deaf-Blind Guide Dog Program | Leader Dogs For The Blind

 Provides dogs trained to assist individuals who have both visual and hearing impairments.
 Dogs trained for these individuals recognized and respond to hand signals and American Sign Language (ASL) with or without vocal support.
 The guide dogs have been trained to help individuals who have both visual impairments or blindness as well as a hearing impairment increase their mobility and independence and/or maximize their ability to communicate effectively.